algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 ### Create an algorithm

 To begin, log in to the Algorithmia browser UI and create a Python 3.x algorithm with a generic Python 3.7 algorithm environment and default settings.
 On the newly created algorithm's profile, click the **Source** tab to access the source code in the Web IDE.
-If you're new to Algorithmia or need a quick refresher on how to create and modify algorithms, see our [getting started guide](/algorithm-development/your-first-algo).
+If you're new to Algorithmia or need a quick refresher on how to create and modify algorithms, see our [Getting Started Guide](/algorithm-development/your-first-algo).

 In the body of your algorithm, paste the source code below, replacing the `COLLECTION_OWNER` and `COLLECTION_NAME` with your account name and the name of a data collection (which you'll create in a subsequent step), respectively.
 In the screenshot below the sample code, these values are `Ezra` and `TestingSQSEventFlow`, respectively.